Academic Catalog: 2016–2017

 The Department of Nursing at Gustavus Adolphus College offers students the opportunity to acquire knowledge and skills necessary for working with individuals and communities in promoting healing and wellbeing across the lifespan.
 The nursing curriculum provides a broad understanding of the discipline of nursing as a way of looking at the world.
 Nursing care of an individual with a health variance considers the family that supports the patient; the home environment in which the patient lives; the community resources available to help the patient; the local, state, and national politics that affect these resources; and the global community from which these resources are taken.
 As important members of inter-professional health care teams, nurses need to see human needs manifested in diverse beliefs, values, resources, and conditions that impact the effectiveness of highly sophisticated technical skills, devices, and treatments.
 Throughout the nursing curriculum, students will develop clinical reasoning and critical thinking skills necessary to assess, respond to, and evaluate factors that impact health and wellbeing.
 Students will have the opportunity to practice inter-professional communication and collaboration skills, actively participate in the creation of knowledge by engaging in research, examine human issues that impact wellbeing, and advocate for quality, safe, and effective care for patients across the lifespan.

-Conditional acceptance into the Nursing major will become final if students meet the following criteria at the end of the sophomore year: a minimum cumulative GPA of 2.85; successful completion of all nursing prerequisite courses with a minimum GPA of 2.70.
+Conditional acceptance into the nursing major will become final if students meet the following criteria at the end of the sophomore year: a minimum cumulative GPA of 2.85; successful completion of all nursing prerequisite courses with a minimum GPA of 2.85.
 Prerequisites must be taken for a letter grade.
-Only one prerequisite course may be below C- and this course (or an alternate course approved by the Nursing Department chair) may be repeated once.
-A minimum grade of C- must be achieved in the repeated or substituted course.
-If a grade of C- is not achieved in the repeated or substituted course, the student may not continue in the major.
-If two or more prerequisite courses are below C-, the student may not continue in the major.
+Students must earn a grade of C or better in all pre-requisite courses.
+Students must be in good standing with the College prior to entering the nursing program and throughout the program once admitted.

-Students not accepted may choose to be placed on a waiting list.
+Students who are not conditionally accepted and meet the GPA, interview, and essay/math requirements of the application process will be placed on a waiting list.
 If openings occur, admission will be offered to waiting list students by rank.
 Students on the waiting list may also reapply for admission to the nursing program the following year.
 They will be considered in the next pool of applicants but will not be guaranteed admission because they apply a second time.

 In the event that a student is denied admission to the program by the Department of Nursing and is subsequently unsuccessful in appealing the decision within the department, the student may appeal to an Academic Dean, who will ask for a written statement from both the student and the department prior to rendering a decision.
 The Dean’s decision will be final.

-In addition to the college health requirements, nursing students must also provide documentation of immunization to Hepatitis B, measles, mumps, varicella, and rubella, and a negative two-step Mantoux or negative TB serum test or negative chest X-ray after June 1 of both the junior and senior years in the major.
+In addition to the college health requirements, junior and senior nursing students must also provide documentation of immunization to Hepatitis B, measles, mumps, varicella, and rubella, and a negative two-step Mantoux or negative TB serum test or negative chest X-ray after June 1.

-Students must meet all College requirements for graduation, as well as complete eight prerequisite courses, one of which may be taken concurrently with the ten upper division nursing courses and two supporting courses.
+Students must meet all College requirements for graduation, as well as complete eight prerequisite courses.
+The three supporting courses may be taken concurrently with the ten upper division nursing courses.
+Students must earn a grade of C or better in all nursing classes.
+Students who do not successfully pass a nursing course may repeat only one course in the major only one time based on space availability in the course to be repeated.
 The required courses are: